porcinus/FreeplayInfo2Overlay/README.md

 - png2fb16 : Copy a png file to a 16 bits framebuffer, to use aside of info2png.

-- nns-overlay-deamon : Use to monitor a gpio input, then start a omxplayer instance to create a ingame 'osd', to use aside of info2png, ONLY work with gl or dispmanx driver.
+- nns-overlay-deamon : Use to monitor a gpio button input to display osd, can monitor a gpio pin to alert user of a low battery state, to be used aside of info2png, ONLY work with dispmanx driver.

 - img2dispmanx : This file heavily based on https://github.com/hex007/eop , use to display png or jpeg picture to dispmanx.